- SCU Home Page

 Students who have already enrolled at Santa Clara must obtain permission in advance to take courses at another accredited institution of higher education.
 These credits can only be transferred as elective credits to Santa Clara.
 Students may transfer up to 10 units of elective credits.
 A University Advisor can help to clarify the policies governing transfer credit, which are contained in the Undergraduate Bulletin.
 Petition for Transfer Credit Approval forms are available in the Drahmann Center and require the signature of a University Advisor.

 A student who intends to leave the University must make an appointment with a University Advisor to discuss the implications of the decision and the process for withdrawal; the process includes completion of a questionnaire.
+International students on F or J visas who intend to withdraw from the University should be aware that to resume studies at SCU, they must apply for a new immigration document and pay the SEVIS fee.
+Typically, international students are required to depart the United States within sixty days after withdrawal from the University.

 Students who are in danger of being placed on probation are strongly encouraged to make an appointment with a University Advisor to discuss strategies for improving their academic performance.
 Students who have been placed on probation should meet with a University Advisor to make a systematic plan for getting off probation and avoiding disqualification.
 University policies regarding probation and disqualification are contained in the Undergraduate Bulletin.